GireesheePendela/heart_disease_modeling_project/README.md

 - The most positively or negatively correlated features with serum cholesterol (`chol`) were identified and can be used to understand **which health metrics most influence cholesterol levels**.
 - These insights may aid in targeted health interventions or further clinical analysis.

+---

+## Step 4.3: Principal Component Analysis (PCA)

+The goal of this step was to reduce the dataset’s dimensionality while retaining as much variance as possible, in preparation for unsupervised learning tasks like clustering.

+### Methodology

+- The target column (`num`) was excluded from the analysis.
+- PCA was applied to the normalized feature set using `scikit-learn`.
+- The number of components was chosen such that **95% of the variance** in the dataset was retained.
+- A plot of the **cumulative explained variance** was generated to visualize how much information is preserved as dimensions are reduced.

+### Results

+- The original dataset had **13 features**.
+- After PCA, the dimensionality was reduced to **X components** (shown in the output).
+- The resulting dataset still retains **95% of the variance**, making it suitable for downstream tasks like clustering while reducing computational complexity.